dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Proposed Method

 \textbf{Face Recognition Models and Parameters:} We thoroughly evaluate our demorphing method using five publicly available Face Recognition Models: AdaFace \cite{ref22}, ArcFace \cite{ref77}, VGG-Face \cite{ref78}, FaceNet \cite{ref79}, and OpenFace \cite{ref80}.
-We evaluate the performance of each FRS in the presence of high-frequency artefacts introduced during the generation process.
-While we benchmark five different FRS, we use ArcFace as the primary FRS, consistent with its use in \cite{ref51}.
-Each FRS is employed with its default settings as provided by the authors.
+We evaluate the performance of each model in the presence of high-frequency artifacts introduced during the generation process.
+While we benchmark five different models, we use ArcFace as the primary model, consistent with its use in \cite{ref51}.
+Each model is employed with its default settings as provided by the authors.
 We use cosine similarity to compute the biometric match score.
 Training is conducted using Adam optimization \cite{ref60} with multi-GPU support via \texttt{accelerate} \cite{ref81}.
-The training parameters are as follows: number of epochs: 300, learning rate: $10^{-4}$, dropout rate=0.1, $\beta_1$=0.5 and $\beta_2$=0.999.
+The training parameters are as follows: number of epochs: 300, learning rate: $10^{-4}$, dropout rate: 0.1, $\beta_1$: 0.5 and $\beta_2$: 0.999.